 Working to overcome an addiction to opioids and other drugs requires the expertise and supervision of a qualified physician like Victor E. Mendoza, MD.
-At Vulcan Pain Management in Montgomery and Birmingham, Alabama, Dr. Mendoza offers several therapies, including Suboxone®, to reduce your dependence on opioids, heroin, and other drugs, and reduce your risk for painful withdrawal symptoms.
+At Vulcan Pain Management in Birmingham, Alabama, Dr. Mendoza offers several therapies, including Suboxone®, to reduce your dependence on opioids, heroin, and other drugs, and reduce your risk for painful withdrawal symptoms.
 He meets with you during every visit to address your specific needs.
 Schedule a consultation with Dr. Mendoza to learn more about the benefits of Suboxone and medically supervised drug-addiction therapies.

 Suboxone is a medication useful in treating opioid addictions.
 The medication is available as a sublingual film containing buprenorphine and naloxone that you place under your tongue.

 Dr. Mendoza uses Suboxone as a part of your medically supervised therapy due to its effectiveness at reducing the physical side effects of a drug addiction.